Funding and assistantships

 No more than the equivalent of twelve hours of work per week may be required of Graduate Assistants.
 Regulations governing terms of employment for Graduate Assistantships (Teaching, Non-Teaching) are covered by the below agreement.

-The Drama Division boasts:
+The Drama Division offers:

 Students also have full access to: